Patrick Sieloff: Professional

-Prior to the 2018–19 season, Sieloff was named an alternate captain for the Belleville Senators along with Paul Carey and Ben Sexton.
+Before the 2018–19 season, Sieloff was named an alternate captain for the Belleville Senators along with Paul Carey and Ben Sexton.
 He ranked third in appearances on the blueline for Belleville, posting 9 points in 45 games, before he was traded by the Senators to the Anaheim Ducks in exchange for Brian Gibbons on February 25, 2019.
 Assigned to report directly to the San Diego Gulls of the AHL, Sieloff completed the regular season with 1 assist in 14 appearances.
 He made his AHL playoff debut with the Gulls, going scoreless in 3 games.

 In his final year under contract with the Ducks, Sieloff continued his tenure with the Gulls in the 2019–20 season.
-He registered just 1 goal in 19 games with San Diego before he was traded by the Ducks to the Tampa Bay Lightning in exchange for Chris Mueller on December 31, 2019.
+He registered just 1 goal in 19 games with San Diego before the Ducks traded him to the Tampa Bay Lightning in exchange for Chris Mueller on December 31, 2019.

-As a free agent leading into the pandemic delayed 2020–21 season, Sieloff was added to the Hartford Wolf Pack roster of the AHL on February 2, 2021.
+As a free agent leading into the pandemic-delayed 2020–21 season, Sieloff was added to the Hartford Wolf Pack roster of the AHL on February 2, 2021.
 Remaining with the team for the remainder of the shortened season, Sieloff made 22 appearances collecting 1 goal and 3 points from the blueline.

 Having spent his first 8 professional seasons in the AHL and North America, Sieloff as a free agent signed his first contract abroad, by agreeing to a one-year contract with German club, Kölner Haie of the DEL, on September 7, 2021.

+In October 2022, he signed a one-year deal with the San Jose Barracuda of the AHL.

+In January 2024, Sieloff returned to Kölner Haie on a one-year deal.